threader/PC-Tuning/docs/post-install.md

 - Configure Disk Cleanup:

-    - Enter the following command in CMD & tick all of the boxes
+    - Open CMD & enter the command below, tick all of the boxes

         ```bat
         cleanmgr /sageset:50